piotr-czarnecki07/task-tracker/readme.md

 # Overview

 Basic CLI application to keep track of tasks\
-Tasks are accessible in the `tasks.json` file in the same directory as project\
+Tasks are accessible in the `tasks.json` file in the same directory as main.py\
 Each task has the following properties:

 - ID